roboto84/wh00t_client/README.rst

     CLIENT_USER_NAME=ChillHopper
     SERVER_ADDRESS=192.168.0.102
     SERVER_PORT=3001

+Optional environmental variables are:

+| ``DEBUG`` : boolean value ('true' or 'false') which causes client to show extra debug information

 To run the script once the environment (.env) file is created, from within the wh00t_client directory, simply type::